 Respiratory droplets (usually more than 5μm in diameter) carrying infectious pathogens transmit infections when they travel directly from the respiratory tract of the infectious individual to the mucosal surfaces of the susceptible recipient, usually over short distances.
 This usually happens when infected patients cough, sneeze or talk and healthcare workers inhale the particles.
-Examples of infections spread in this way are SARS-CoV, SARS CoV 2, Mycobacterium tuberculosis (TB), influenza, adenovirus, rhinovirus, Group A Streptococcus, Mycoplasma pneumoniae, Bordetella pertussis and Neisseria meningitidis.
+Examples of infections spread in this way are SARS-CoV, SARS-CoV-2, Mycobacterium tuberculosis (TB), influenza, adenovirus, rhinovirus, Group A Streptococcus, Mycoplasma pneumoniae, Bordetella pertussis and Neisseria meningitidis.

-- High risk situations where there is aerosolisation of patient's respiratory secretions such as endotracheal intubation, bronchoscopy, sputum induction, performance of laryngeal swabs, cough induction by chest physiotherapy, cardiopulmonary resuscitation, surgical procedures, autopsy etc. - Caring for infective patients i.e. individuals with infections such as SARS, TB, influenza etc. - Generation of aerosols of infected laboratory samples. - Dental procedures.
+- High risk situations where there is aerosolisation of patient's respiratory secretions such as endotracheal intubation, bronchoscopy, sputum induction, performance of laryngeal swabs, cough induction by chest physiotherapy, cardiopulmonary resuscitation, surgical procedures and autopsy. - Caring for infectious patients i.e. individuals with infections such as SARS, TB, and influenza. - Generation of aerosols of infected laboratory samples. - Dental procedures.

-- Healthcare workers in direct patient care particularly departments of respiratory medicine, infectious diseases, emergency care, and areas involving care of immunocompromised patients. - Clinical and research laboratory workers. - Mortuary workers and autopsy room staff. - Dental healthcare workers including dentists, assistants and technicians.
+- Healthcare workers in direct patient care, particularly departments of respiratory medicine, infectious diseases, emergency care, and areas involving care of immunocompromised patients. - Clinical and research laboratory workers. - Mortuary workers and autopsy room staff. - Dental healthcare workers including dentists, assistants and technicians.

 Control Approach Examples of Control Measures Engineering Controls Negative pressure rooms are desirable.
 Consider use of microbiological safety cabinets for laboratory work such as immunomagnetic separation and innoculation of biochemical test kits that may generate aerosols.
-Cofe Mark Drootions Droplet precautions: Safe Work Practices - Provide single occupancy room for patient; - Cohorting of patients if single room is unavailable -to discuss with infectious disease consultant; - Spatial separation of more than one metre between beds in multi-bed wards; - Keep curtain drawn between beds in multi-bed wards; - Use of fluid resistant mask for close contact with infectious patient; - Mask to be donned on entry to room; - Change protective attire and perform hand hygiene between contact with patients in the same room; and - Adhere to the proper sequence of removing PPE.
+Safe Work Practices Droplet precautions: Provide single occupancy room for patient; Cohorting of patients if single room is unavailable - to discuss with infectious disease consultant; Spatial separation of more than one metre between beds in multibed wards; Keep curtain drawn between beds in multi-bed wards; Use of fluid resistant mask for close contact with infectious patient; Mask to be donned on entry to room; Change protective attire and perform hand hygiene between contact with patients in the same room; and Adhere to the proper sequence of removing PPE.
 Patients to wear a fluid resistant mask (if tolerated) when being transported outside the room and to follow respiratory hygiene / cough etiquette.
-A respiratory hygiene / cough etiquette programme should be: - Used with any patients and accompanying persons with undiagnosed transmissible respiratory infections; and - Applied to those with cough, congestion, rhinorrhea, or increased production of respiratory secretions when entering a healthcare facility.
-Elements of a respiratory hygiene / cough etiquette programme are:
+A respiratory hygiene / cough etiquette programme should be: Used with any patients and accompanying persons with undiagnosed transmissible respiratory infections; and Applied to those with cough, congestion, rhinorrhea, or increased production of respiratory secretions when entering a healthcare facility.
+Elements of a respiratory hygiene / cough etiquette programme are: Educate healthcare facility staff, patients and visitors; Source control measures such as covering the mouth / nose with a tissue when coughing and prompt disposal of used tissues; Use surgical masks on the coughing person; Ensure hand hygiene after contact with respiratory secretions; and Administrative Controls Education and training on hazards and effects as well as safe work practices.
+Personal Protective Equipment (PPE) Use surgical masks (fluid resistant).
+Use impervious gowns.
+Use gloves.
+Ensure eye protection such as face shields / goggles / safety spectacles / visors where splashes are possible.
+Wear rubber boots or plastic overshoes where the flooring/ ground is likely to be contaminated.

-Table 16: Examples of control measures to reduce exposure (Droplets).
+Table 17: Examples of control measures to reduce exposure (droplets).